skier921/Text-as-Data-4/README.md

 ## Repository Structure
 - `Data/`: Contains the datasets, including party platforms.
 - `Notebooks/`: Jupyter notebooks with detailed analysis steps.
-- `Results/`: Outputs such as visualizations and summaries.
+- `Results/`: Outputs such as visualizations and summaries of findings and code in PDF form.
 - `README.md`: Overview of the project and replication instructions.

 ## Running the Analysis